Kalputra/Kalputra/README.md

 ## 👋 Hey there, I'm Kal!

-Right now, I'm working my way toward becoming a Fullstack Developer.
+Right now, I'm a student working my way toward becoming a Fullstack Developer.
 Whether it’s building web apps or games, I enjoy the whole process from designing UI to writing backend logic.
 Always learning something new, and im chill guy